cloudsecuritygroup/ers-attacks/README.md

 ## Dependencies

 Our schemes assume prior installation of Python 3.9.0 or above which can be installed from [here](https://www.python.org/downloads/source/).
 The `requirements.txt` file in the main directory contains a list of all the necessary dependencies for running our schemes and reproducing our experiments; these dependencies can be installed using the `pip3` command.
+The dependencies include multiple packages, like numpy, ortools, cryptography and matplotlib.

 ## Detailed Usage